josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_value_of_the_outlier.md

 **First created:** 2025-08-16 | **Last updated:** 2025-08-29

-*How anomaly detection escalates surveillance value and how authorship reclaims sovereignty*
+*How anomaly detection escalates surveillance value and how authorship reclaims sovereignty.*

 ---